 In a place with so much great wine you’d be surprised to know that craft beer is taking over a large slice of Argentina’s drink market.
 Even in the city of Mendoza where the wine is literally grown and produced we were shocked to see all the bars and how many people were drinking craft beer.

 Some of the most popular brands you’ll see while enjoying the best food in Argentina are Patagonia and Andes beer.
-There was nothing better then completing an 8 hour hike in El Chalten, and arriving back in town to a deliciously cold beverage!
+There was nothing better then arriving back in town after hiking in El Chalten for a delicious cold beverage!

 12. Root Vegetables